yifso/nteract/packages/myths/README.md

 ## Support

-If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/nteract/issues/new/choose) and add the `pkg:monaco-editor` label.
+If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/nteract/issues/new/choose) and add the `pkg:myths` label.

 ## License